Eisbaer1832/Teapad/README.md

 This project is based of the amazing [Hackclub Hackpad](https://hackpad.hackclub.com/submitting) template.

 ## CAD Model
-The Case is held together by 6 M3 Bolts and heatset inserts.
+The Case is held together by 6 M3 Bolts and nuts.
 Printable Parts are located in the [production directory](https://github.com/Eisbaer1832/Teapad/tree/main/production).
 ![Image of the assembled Hackpad](Assets/Assembled%20Teapad.jpg)